 What’s the best way to protect marine vinyl and hot tub covers?
 Rub ‘n Restore® finishes are a permanent sunscreen.
 Think pigmented Aerospace 303® on steroids.
+Read on to learn about patching holes or repairing cracks.

 This picture from 2004 shows our anti-UV conditioning stain applied to Rebecca’s spa cover.